ICN Company Overview

 ICN support also includes an array of powerful tools and proven processes.
 Perhaps best known is the Managed Acquisition Process™ (MAP™), an acquisition-by-prioritized-objective methodology, developed by ICN founder, Joe Auer, in 1980.
 Thousands of professionals have been trained to use the MAP, thereby increasing their success in negotiating with vendors.

 Another powerful tool is the ICN Deal Repository.
-It is the distillation of twenty-seven years of contract negotiation experience and contains contract checklists, RFP templates, sample contracts, position papers and other documentation.
+It is the distillation of thirty-seven years of contract negotiation experience and contains contract checklists, RFP templates, sample contracts, position papers and other documentation.
 It is an ideal source for identifying and putting to use best practices in technology deal making.